MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_elements.rst

 	 A 6D bounding box with six parameters defining the upper limits of the absolute values of the six coordinates.

+The following example defines new classes with three different aperture definitions:

 .. code-block:: lua